Midwest Geobash, Inc. is the non-profit organization behind the event. We are a registered business in the State of Ohio.

 Mike (Trippy1976) - Mike is one of the original event organizers, and even after moving to Florida he keeps coming back every year.
 Mike does the majority of the website coding and design, wrote the program for the Poker Run, is the master of all things printed at the event, and provides lots of crazy ideas for the event every year :)

 Sonja (-Eleanor-) - Sonja joined the planning team during the 2007 event and went full time from 2008 on.
-Sonja manages the schedule, provides goodies for the volunteers, decorations and free handouts, and superficial website work.
+Sonja manages the schedule, provides goodies for the volunteers, decorations and free handouts, and supports website work and testing.
+She also buys our beads.
+Lots and lots of beads.

-Pete (The Moop Along) - Pete joined the team with Sonja in 2007 and hasn't looked back since.
-Pete manages most things on the grounds, finds the poker run stops, and organizes the flea market.
+Russ (Handyman & Fam) - Russ joined the team in 2014 and hasn't looked back since.
+Russ manages most things on the grounds (setup/teardown, vendor setup, facility open/close, etc.), finds the poker run stops, and organizes the flea market.

 The Best Volunteers You Could Ask For